Family Food Patch

 If you are an individual, or an organisation, that is interested in participating in or bringing the Family Food Patch training to your community, please don’t hesitate to contact the Program Manager.

 Please note that the Family Food Patch program has very strong community support within Tasmania, and as such we get many more requests for training than we currently have the capacity to fulfil.
 The Program Manager will be happy to discuss your request for training and advise you of our current commitments and plans.
-Each year we schedule two training courses across Tasmania – most recently we have trained in Queenstown, Rocherlea, Chigwell, St Helens and Devonport.
+Each year we schedule two training courses across Tasmania – most recently we have trained in Queenstown, Rocherlea, Chigwell, St Helens, Devonport and Moonah.

 Requesting Assistance from Our Volunteers